Review · Men's & Prostate

 Is Spartamax a scam?

-If you ordered through ClickBank, log into your ClickBank account and cancel the subscription there.
-If you ordered through the vendor's own cart, email customer support.
-Do it before the next billing date to avoid being charged again.
+If you ordered through ClickBank, log into your account and cancel the subscription there.
+If through the vendor's own cart, email customer support.
+Do it before the next billing date; some vendors make cancellation intentionally difficult.